imbrish/letsencrypt/README.md

 Script will check if certificates should be renewed and issue/reissue them if so.
 Then it will install newly issued certificates in all specified domains using CPanel API.

-It can also notify you about actions it took via email, if you wish so.
+It can also notify you about actions it took via email, if you wish so, see below:

 Command line options

 ```
 -n, -notify : Send email for errors / issued certificates to notify email defined in config
 ```

+## Cron job

 Even more automation by setting up a cron job